 PVUMC’s new Journeys small group ministry invites you to travel with others on the pathway to faith.
 It’s up to you to decide where you’ll go and what path you’ll take to get there.
 Discover where God is leading you, explore areas of spiritual growth and renewal, and connect with others.
 Who will your traveling companions be?
 What will you discover about yourself, your faith, and about those who are journeying with you?
 Where will you see God and where will God meet you?

 Journeys Small Groups – Winter/Spring 2018

 This Winter and Spring, continue with the same small group you met with during the fall, or join another.
 Sometimes, it’s good to make a change.
 Sometimes, you feel like you’re right where you need to be.
 Spend some time praying for guidance from God, who will lead you in the right direction.
 Classes usually meet weekly, twice a month or once a month.
-The new guidebook distribution is January 14 and 21, 2018, or you can download a copy here.
+The new guidebook was distributed in worship January 14 and 21, 2018.
+If you need a copy, please stop by the church office, or download a copy here.

 Some of the offerings are highlighted below.
 Some began the week before the guidebook was published, and some begin next week or later.
 Check the church calendar to see which groups meet when.

 The Brown Baggers Bible study group plans to study Adam Hamilton’s book Creed: What Christian Believe and Why.
 The Friday group meets at 12 noon in G2, the church library.
 Purchase the book on Amazon for $13.66 (hardback), and don’t forget to use Amazon Smile to benefit the church!
 Following Creed, the group will begin a 6-week Lenten study, likely following one of the PVUMC recommended studies.
 Read more about those below.
 After Easter, they take up one last study (yet to be determined) before summer break in mid-May.

 Choose your itinerary and go.